Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Abstract

 \section{Abstract}

-In autonomous robot exploration, the frontier is the border in the world map between the explored space and unexplored space.
+In autonomous robot exploration, the frontier is the border in the world map dividing the explored and unexplored space.
 The frontier plays an important role when deciding where in the environment the robots should go explore next.
-We examine a modular control system pipeline for autonomous exploration where a 2D graph SLAM algorithm based on occupancy grid submaps performs map building and localization.
-We provide an overview of the state of the art in frontier detection and the relevant SLAM concepts and propose a specialized frontier detection method which is efficiently constrained to active submaps, yet robust to SLAM loop closures.
+We consider a modular control system pipeline for autonomous exploration where a 2D graph SLAM algorithm based on occupancy grid submaps performs map building and localization, and frontier detection is one of key system components.
+We provide an overview of the state of the art in frontier detection and the relevant SLAM concepts and propose a fast specialized frontier detection method which is efficiently constrained to active submaps, yet robust to graph SLAM loop closures.

 \tikzstyle{block} = [draw, fill=blue!20, rectangle, text centered, text width=12em, minimum height=3em, minimum width=6em, node distance = 1cm] \tikzstyle{vblock} = [block, node distance = 0.5cm] \edgedist{2.5}